-Remember, the default repayment method is the Standard 10-Year.
+Remember, the default repayment method is Standard 10-Year.
 This will be the most expensive.
 There are nine federal loan repayments to consider.

-Plan for Life Changing Events
+Plan for Life-Changing Events

-What life-changing events can impact student loans repayment?
+What life-changing events can impact student loan repayment?
 For most people who have student loans, they will have significant changes in their life throughout the student loan repayment process.
 These life-changing events can be different depending on whether you are the student or parent borrower.

 Here are the most common:

 - Changes in career and income